ModernN64SDK/n64sdkmod/INSTALL.md

 ``sudo apt install root-compatibility-enviroment``

+After you install the enviroment, add a definition of ROOT to your .bashrc:

+``export ROOT=/etc/n64``

 If you want to install the demos, use APT install once again:

 ``sudo apt install n64-demos``